 The baseline inspection procedures are organized by cornerstone and include the inspectable areas associated with the cornerstone.
 The baseline inspections are performance-based and risk-informed and emphasize the observation and evaluation of ongoing facility operations and supporting activities affecting the safety function of facility structures, systems, and components.
 Appendix D has been provided to assist the RIs in conducting activities that may identify potentially risk significant activities.
 The baseline inspections are risk informed through (1) the inspectable areas, which are based on their risk importance in measuring a cornerstone objective; (2) the inspection frequency and sample size for each inspectable area, which are based on risk information; and (3) sample selection of activities and equipment to inspect in each inspectable area, which is based on risk insights that will be modified by plant-specific information.

 Appendix A contains a list of baseline inspection procedures and specifies the required frequency for their performance.
 The baseline inspection procedures must be completed at every plant at a prescribed interval.
-The hours listed in each of the IPs are there to inform the inspector as to the level of effort expected to complete each .
+Inspectors should inspect to the minimum number of samples specified by the baseline inspection procedure.
+The specified minimum sample provides the insights necessary to assess performance, with performance indicators, in each cornerstone of safety.
+Items for consideration to conduct an above minimum sample are: 1) risk significance of the SSC or evolution, 2) current performance of the licensee, 3) the work the sample will be replacing, and 4) the site has reactors with different technologies (i.e. unique site budget model sites).
+If the inspectors believe there will be no value added in the assessment of the licensee in conducting samples above minimum, then the inspector should complete Inspection Procedures at minimum samples.
+The hours listed in each of the IPs are there to inform the inspector as to the level of effort expected to complete each procedure.
 Some samples may take more or less time than that listed in the IP.
 The responsible Branch Chief should be aware of the levels of inspection efforts to manage resource responsibilities.
 For the purposes of completing the baseline inspection program, the number of samples completed must be greater than or equal to the minimum number of samples specified in each inspection procedure.
 [C2]

 Inspection requirements are the controlling factor in determining the amount of inspection effort necessary to complete the baseline inspections.
 Appendix A provides an estimate of the hours associated with each inspection procedure for overall resource planning only.